Avron Fogelman

 Avron B. Fogelman (born March 1, 1940) is an American businessman and real estate developer.
 He was a former part owner of the Major League Baseball's Kansas City Royals as well as several Memphis-based sports teams.

+Fogelman was first involved in sports as president of Memphis Sounds, the first professional basketball team in the state through the American Basketball Association.

 Early life

 Fogelman was born to Morris and Mollye Fogelman, members of Memphis, Tennessee's Temple Israel.
+At a young age, he played at the Rotary International Club league at Overton Park.

 He attended Memphis City public schools and graduated from Central High School in 1958.
-He received a Bachelor of Arts degree from Tulane University and earned an honorary law degree from the University of Memphis School of Law.
+He received a Bachelor of Arts degree from Tulane University.
+Though dropping out a year in, he attended the University of Memphis School of Law, eventually earning an honorary law degree.
 While a student at Tulane, Fogelman was a member of the Zeta Beta Tau fraternity.

 Later life

 He was a former part-owner of the Kansas City Royals from 1983 to 1991.
 He also owned the Memphis Chicks, a minor league baseball team, as well as the Memphis Rogues, a professional soccer team, and the Memphis Sounds, an American Basketball Association team.

 He founded the University of Memphis' Fogelman Scholars Program.
 He helped fund extensive renovations to Tulane Gym, home of the Green Wave basketball team; the gym was renamed Avron B. Fogelman Arena in his honor.